wacncontent/CustomizeTool/addCommentOutput/articles/powershell-install-configure.md

 downloaded using <b>Get-AzurePublishSettingsFile</b> after you import those settings.
 Because the management certificate includes security credentials, it should not be accessed by unauthorized users.
-If you need information about your subscriptions, you can get it from the [Azure Management Portal](http://manage.windowsazure.cn/) <!-- deleted by customization or the [Microsoft Online Services Customer Portal](http://go.microsoft.com/fwlink/p/?LinkId=324875) -->.
+If you need information about your subscriptions, you can get it from the [Azure Management Portal](http://manage.windowsazure.cn/) or the [Microsoft Online Services Customer Portal](http://go.microsoft.com/fwlink/p/?LinkId=324875).

 1. Sign in to the [Azure Management Portal](http://manage.windowsazure.cn) using the credentials for your Azure account.